Can I Qualify with student loans?

 Freddie Mac's approach is simpler.
 If the credit report indicates a repayment amount that is greater than zero, we use that amount.
 If the amount is zero or is incorrect, we can use the amount documented by your student loan servicer.
 Otherwise, we use 0.5% of the outstanding loan balance as reported on the credit report.
 One unique aspect of the Freddie guidelines allows us to ignore completely any student loan that is deferred or in forbearance and that will be forgiven or paid for you at the end of the deferment period.

 For an FHA loan, we must use the payment indicated on your credit report or 1% of the loan balance, whichever is greater.
 We can use a lesser amount only if the loan servicer will document that the lower payment will fully amortize the loan.
 This means that FHA will not allow us to use payments from income-based or graduated payment plans because the current, lower payment could change.

-The USDA Rural Development loan program is the strictest with respect to treatment of student loans.
-We always must use the payment indicated on your credit report or 1% of the loan balance, whichever is greater.
-Unlike for an FHA loan, it doesn't matter if a lower payment is fully amortizing.
+The USDA recently relaxed its student loan guidelines a little for the Rural Development loan program.
+Now, we must use the payment indicated on your credit report or 0.5% of the loan balance, whichever is greater.

 In contrast, the VA program is generally the friendlist.
 We can ignore any loans that we can document are deferred by at least 12 months as of the closing date.
 For all other loans (those in repayment and those deferred less than 12 months), we can use the amount that appears on the credit report, even for income-based repayment plans, as long as the amount is greater than $0.
 If a payment doesn't appear on the credit report, we must use 5% of the loan balance divided by 12.
 For example, if you have $60,000 in student loans, we would use $250 ($60,000 * 0.05 / 12) as your effective payment for qualifying.